 Students Think More Creatively

 With visual learning, students become more creative in their problem-solving.
 And they carry on this lesson in other aspects of their daily lives outside the classroom.

 For example, think of the last time you misplaced something around the house.
 You might have tried to tackle the problem visually by closing your eyes and imagining where the item might be.
 As you visualize in your mind the steps you took the last time you remember having, let’s say, your keys, you’re experiencing visual problem solving.

 Visual Learning is Engaging

 When visuals are made to be a part of the process, learning can be fun.
-This can help students to be engaged longer, which is important in this day and age where attention spans are at an all-time low.
-Studies have shown that the average attention span is currently at 8 seconds.
+This can help students stay engaged longer, which is important in this day and age where attention spans are at an all-time low.
+Studies have shown that the average attention span is currently eight seconds.
 It’s easy to lose a student’s attention if the lesson doesn’t start with attention-grabbing and relatable visuals.

-Learning math through visualization gives students a deeper understanding of mathematical concepts and practical applications.
-Visuals are an important aspect of math education, and this applies to everyone – not just visual learners.
-This is not to say that visual learning should replace all other types of learning in the classroom, but as we’ve learned, it should be incorporated to increase engagement, understanding, and retention.
+Learning math through visualization gives students a deeper understanding of mathematical concepts and their practical applications.
+Visuals are an important aspect of math education, and this applies to everyone⏤not just visual learners.
+This is not to say that visual learning should replace all other types of learning in the classroom; rather, as we’ve seen, it should be used to increase engagement, understanding, and retention.

 About BYJU’S FutureSchool

 BYJU’S FutureSchool’s interactive platform was built to be engaging and intuitive.
-Our math mission is to foster students to become math confident.
-We use visuals to drive concepts home, rather than simply ask students to memorize formulas without knowing why.
+Our math mission is to foster students’ confidence in math.
+We use visuals to drive concepts home, rather than simply asking students to memorize formulas without knowing why.
 Our storytelling approach to teaching enables students to visualize what they learn.
 We also celebrate mistakes as learning opportunities.
 This helps to mitigate the fear of failure while also encouraging students to embrace taking chances.